-So let me go ahead and introduce you to the deliciousness that is this blueberry breakfast crisp!
+Let me go ahead and introduce you to the deliciousness that is this blueberry breakfast crisp.

-We tie it together with a little coconut sugar and olive oil and badda bing badda boom, your crisp is served!
+We tie it together with a little coconut sugar and olive oil, and badda bing badda boom, your crisp is served!
 Well, after baking of course.
-So that it’s warm and juicy!
-Um yeah,

-But!
-Here’s where it really gets fun.
 Serve this crisp with yogurt and you have yourself a breakfast recipe.
 But serve it with a more dessert-like topping?
-You now have yourself a dessert recipe!
-It’s double-trouble!
+You now have yourself a dessert recipe.
+It’s a double win.

 - Let’s talk a little further about how to top this crisp.
-First up!
-The breakfast option!
-I personally tend to go with plain yogurt for serving, but I think a vanilla yogurt would also be fantastic.
+First up.
+The breakfast option.
+I personally tend to go with plain dairy free yogurt for serving, but I think a vanilla would also be fantastic.

 - If you don’t have coconut sugar on hand, you can use lightly packed light brown sugar instead.

 - And finally!
 As written, the blueberry filling does thicken up while baking (from a little bit of flour).
 So, if you like the fruit part of your crisps runny, either cut back on or leave out the flour from the filling.
 Entirely up to you.

 Additional Fruit Dessert Recipes:

 - Gluten Free Dairy Free Apple Crisp